madsjulia/Mads.jl/README.md

 export no_proxy=.<your_site>
 ```

-For example, if you are doing this at LANL, you will need to execute the
-following lines in your bash command-line environment:
+For example, at LANL, you will need to execute the following lines in the bash command-line environment:

 ```
 export ftp_proxy=http://proxyout.lanl.gov:8080